 Senior Civil Judge - Amna Zamir

-UK degree: LLM Human Rights Law from University of Leicester
+Studied: LLM Human Rights Law

 Amna Zamir is the first female civil judge in the Gilgit-Baltistan region of northern Pakistan.
 She works to ensure that women and other marginalised members of society have access to fair trials and judicial processes both within the court system and through alternative out of court arbitration.

 WHAT IS THE SIGNIFICANCE OF BEING THE FIRST FEMALE JUDGE FROM GILGIT-BALTISTAN?